-Error Message Problem Counter Measure NETWORK ADDRESS The SIO address used for this GP is Check all GP's SIO address ERROR (02 : F8) different from other GP's.
+Error Massage Problem Countermeasure NETWORK ADDRESS The SIO address used for this GP is Check all GP's SIO address ERROR (02 : F8) different from other GP's.
 (Only for the Multi- settings, and correct any that Link connection) are incorrect.
 PLC COM.
 ERROR Specific PLC related error, or an error has ▼ Reference ▲ (02 : ) occurred with the PLC.
-7.5 Error Message Details SCREEN MEMORY ScreenData is corrupted: Check the screens that have DATA IS CORRUPT (nnnn:mmmm) nnnn indicates the Screen Number that errors, correct all errors, and ( has an error. then transfer the screen data mmmm indicates the number of screens again. that have errors.(Decimal) CLOCK SETUP The backup battery for the internal clock is ▼ Reference ▲ ERROR1 running low.
+7.5 Error Message Details SCREEN MEMORY Screen Data is corrupted: Check the screens that have DATA IS CORRUPT (nnnn:mmmm) nnnn indicates the Screen Number that errors, correct all errors, and (, has an error. then transfer the screen data mmmm indicates the number of screens again. that have errors.(Decimal) CLOCK SETUP The backup battery for the internal clock is ▼ Reference ▲ ERROR running low.
 7.5 Error Message Details SCREEN TRANSFER An error occurred in the data transmission Re-transfer the screen data.
-ERROR from the screen editor to the GPpanel.
-SCREEN TAG LIMIT EXCEEDED Tags are setup beyond the tag limit (max. of ▼ Reference ▲ EXCEEDED 385.)
+ERROR from the screen editor to the GP panel.
+SCREEN TAG LIMIT Tags are setup beyond the tag limit (max. of ▼ Reference ▲ EXCEEDED 385.)
 7.5 Error Message Details OBJ.
 PLC HAS NOT The host PLC set up in the Editor program ▼ Reference ▲ BEEN SETUP () does not match the PLC in use.
 7.5 Error Message Details The CF Card is not a GP compatible type.
 Use Pro-face's optional CF CF CARD Card.
 RECOGNITION The timing of the CF Card's insertion was Reinsert the CF Card, or turn ERROR incorrect, and the GP unit cannot recognize the GP ON/OFF with the CF it.
 Card inserted.
-D-SCRIPT ERROR () D-Script settings (data) are incorrect. ▼ Reference ▲ 7.5 Error Message Details GLOBAL D-SCRIPT ERROR () Global D-Script settings (data) are incorrect. ▼ Reference ▲ 7.5 Error Message Details EXTENDED SIO SCRIPT ERROR () Extended SIO script settings (data) are ▼ Reference ▲ . , incorrect.
-7.5 Error Message Details SERIAL I/F CHANGE ERROR The GP currently in use does not support ▼ Reference ▲ the "Serial I/F Switch" feature, however in 7.5 Error Message Details the GP screen editor, "Yes" has been specified for the switch.
+D-SCRIPT ERROR () D-Script settings (data) are incorrect. ▼ Reference ▲ 7.5 Error Message Details GLOBAL D-SCRIPT Global D-Script settings (data) are incorrect. ▼ Reference ▲ ERROR () 7.5 Error Message Details EXTENDED SIO Extended SIO script settings (data) are ▼ Reference ▲ SCRIPT ERROR () incorrect.
+7.5 Error Message Details OFDIAL I/F OLIANOF I SERIAL I/F CHANGE The GP currently in use does not support ERROR The GP currently in use does not support the "Serial I/F Switch" feature, however in '' ▼ Reference ▲